bruvv/LILYGO-T-Higrow-Esphome/README.md

 # How to install (easy)

-If you have built an example configurations, you can install the latest version of the firmware on your LILYGO-T-Higrow wifi plant sensor from the [installation page](https://bruvv.github.io/LILYGO-T-Higrow-Esphome) via USB, as well as setting up Wi-Fi and adding the device to Home Assistant.
-This requires a web browser that supports [WebSerial](https://caniuse.com/web-serial) (which is a recent Chrome, Edgeor Opera).
+This project automates the building process.
+So all you need to do is open Chrome, Edge or Opera and go to the [installation page](https://bruvv.github.io/LILYGO-T-Higrow-Esphome).
+Connect the ESP32 to your computer via USB and read the instructions on that page.

 # How to install (expert)

-To use this configuration, create a YAML file with:

-- substitutions for all pin numbers used by the components, your devices name, platform and board and parameters like update intervals.
-- packages that include the relevant YAML files in the `common` directory.
+To use this configuration, adjust the [LILYGO-T-Higrow-ESP32.yaml](https://github.com/bruvv/LILYGO-T-Higrow-Esphome/blob/main/LILYGO-T-Higrow-ESP32.yaml) and changes the `Subsitions`.
+If you want to adjust specific settings or do a [calbiration](https://bruvv.github.io/LILYGO-T-Higrow-Esphome/#how-to-calibrate-the-lilygo-t-higrow-wifi-plant-sensor), the relevant YAML files are in the `common` directory.
-- [LILYGO-T-Higrow-ESP32.yaml](https://github.com/bruvv/LILYGO-T-Higrow-Esphome/blob/main/LILYGO-T-Higrow-ESP32.yaml) for the NodeMCU v2 ESP8266 with MH-Z19B

 After this, flash the firmware to your device, e.g. with: